 · Cell-free systems for engineering biology, in which cell-free systems, engineering subcellular confinement, minimal life, synthetic cells, and related topics are investigated towards control and rational design of biological function.

 · Automation for engineering biology, in which methods are developed to create a measurement infrastructure for engineering biology.
 Collaborating with a multidisciplinary team, automation methods will be demonstrated to facilitate rapid and flexible adoption of automation systems for a variety of biological measurements.

-We are seeking independent, articulate, and motivated individuals with backgrounds across the physical, engineering, chemical, and biological disciplines to contribute to our collaborative, interdisciplinary Team.
+We are seeking independent, and motivated individuals with excellent communication skills and backgrounds across the physical, engineering, chemical, and biological disciplines to contribute to our collaborative, interdisciplinary projects.
 Facilities include state of the art systems for automated microbial engineering, culture, and measurement, single-molecule fluorescence microscopy, and cleanroom fabrication and characterization.

 Synthetic biology; Genetic circuit; Evolution; Biophysics; Fluorescence microscopy; Flow cytometry; Microfluidics; Fitness landscape; Bacteria; yeast;